tezos-checker/checker/docs/uniswap.md

 kit_to_return = kit_withdrawn
 ```

-QQ: Do we allow the removal of liquidity, even if it means that the uniswap contract will remain with zero liquidity?
-The checks above ensure that we don't get below zero, but allow zero just fine.

 ## Buying Kit

 First things first: if `last_level < now`, it means that this is the first time that the uniswap contract is touched in this block, so we update `kit_in_tez_in_prev_block` to the price observed now, and set `last_level` to the current height, so that we don't update `kit_in_tez_in_prev_block` again in this block: